mag-galaxy/Introduction-to-Data-Science-TTMATCH/README.md

 **def build_multi_embedding_lstm**
 1. embedding featrues one by one, then concatenate them
-2. set a one layerLSTM model
+2. set a one layer LSTM model
 3. model gives multi-task outputs (three different target)
 4. use `sparse_categorical_crossentropy` for integer label